GarethKeys/Memory-Pairs-Game/README.md

 If I had more time to spend on the project and more experience with the various developer languages and tools, I would like to add the following functionality:

 - I would like to add some sound to the page in the form of a background track, but also sounds when cards are clicked, or pages are selected.
 These would include different sounds for when a correct pair or incorrect pair is matched.
 This will improve the UX further and leave a lasting memory for the visitor.
 - I would like to add the various cards to a json file and write some Javascript code to shuffle the cards after each time the restart button is pressed.
-This would add a further level of difficulty for the gamer and also increase the longevity of the game.
+This would add a further level of difficulty for the gamer to increase the longevity of the game.
 - I would style the backsides of the cards more to look more like real playing cards and improve the visual aspect of the game.
-- I would also introduce animation to flip the cards over instead of using the transparency funtionality.
+- I would also introduce animation to flip the cards over instead of using the transparency functionality.
 - I would also add a further level of difficulty with even more cards.
-- I could also add a "high scores" page with cookie funtionality to store the best scores and names of the gamers to date.
+- I could also add a "high scores" page with cookie functionality to store the best scores and names of the gamers to date.
 This would be done using the form input method.
 - I would also add a timer to start after the first click and stop after the last pair was matched.

 ## Technologies used